goby-garden/goby-database/notes.md

     * although maybe in the interface still making it a toggle between the single and multi-select that people are familiar with
     * this doesn't work because the conditions are supposed to determine candidates for a relation, and if this is a condition then a single select will have no candidates

-#### Junction table decision flow

-* Q: does the exact match of classA.property to classB[.property] (or inverse) exist?
-    * A: no
-        * create it
-        * Q: is there a B.property?
-            * A: no
-                * do nothing
-            * A: yes
-                * add the property to a queue to be validated
-    * A: yes
-        * do nothing
-* check for changes in targets (presence or linking), or receive them already-listed, and then make any transfers or deletions of junction tables necessary.
-* Validation:
-    * iterate over each object in the class and make sure its relations for this property follow its constraints (which also cleans things up if the constraints changed or if a transfer has happened through another property)

 #### Return format for relation properties:
 * for each row, an array of the objects its connected to, in the format: `{class_id:X,prop_id:X,object_id:X}`